From my book Frozen Moments—Poverty is the biggest crime.

 The siding in charge called that woman.

 After a while, a woman, around twenty-five, draped in a white sari, came to the office.
 She was a fair-complexioned, lean, and thin woman.
 Her hair was dry and arranged disorderly.
 She had a beautiful face.
 Her lips were dry.
 She was wearing an almost broken chappal.
 It looked like she had not had a cup of tea since morning.
-When she came into the office, she said namaste to Mr. Sabarwal and stood in the corner of the office.
+When she came into the office, she said namaste to Mr. Sabarwal and stood in the corner.

 “What happened to your husband?”
 He asked her.

 “He was sick and was an alcoholic.
-Whenever I tried to stop him, he rebuked even, and One day, he vomited blood and became almost lifeless.
+Whenever I tried to stop him, he rebuked me even more.
+One day, he vomited blood and became almost lifeless.
 I carried him to the hospital, and on the way, he vomited blood thrice and died.”
 She said.

 “May God give peace to his soul.
 Who else is there in your family?”
 Mr. Sabarwal asked her.